Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/articles/webdev-tools/index.md

 Devs love Typescript because it makes their job easier.
 It catches both code and type errors, as well as bugs that can easily be missed.
 This reduces troubleshooting time, while also saving you the effort of having to track down mistakes manually.

-The only real downside is that once you try TypeScript you'll find it hard to return to vanilla Java.
-The good thing is that you don't need to make a binary choice—all valid JavaScript code is also TypeScript code, and TypeScript can be transformed into Java too.
+The only real downside is that once you try TypeScript you’ll find it hard to return to vanilla Java.
+The good thing is that you don’t need to make a binary choice—all valid JavaScript code is also TypeScript code, and TypeScript can be transformed into Java too.

 If you want clean, simple code with excellent documentation and tools that save you hours of time, TypeScript might be worth a try.
-Just don't think you can master it in a few minutes, as most devs find there's a steep (albeit worthwhile) learning curve.
+Just don’t think you can master it in a few minutes, as most devs find there’s a steep (albeit worthwhile) learning curve.

 ### 44. Sass

-You might've seen the term [Sass](https://sass-lang.com/guide) mentioned in web dev circles.
+You might’ve seen the term [Sass](https://sass-lang.com/guide) mentioned in web dev circles.
 But what is it?
 Well, Sass is a CSS preprocessor that extends what you can do with regular CSS, adding special features like variables, nested rules, inheritance (not the monetary type) and mixins.

 The benefit is that it speeds up your workflow and modularises your code, making edits easier and more efficient to make.
 It allows you to achieve the same end result as regular CSS, with a fraction of the effort.

-For example, let's say you're working with a theme colour that you keep having to reuse in your CSS code.
+For example, let’s say you’re working with a theme colour that you keep having to reuse in your CSS code.
 Rather than having to retype it every time, you can specify the colour once and save the variable.
 Then, every time you want to use that colour you just refer to the variable instead of hard-coding it.

 **💡Pro Tip:** Sass is compatible with any version of CSS, the only requirement being you need Ruby installed for it to work.
-Just make sure you don't start using Sass before you have CSS mastered—it's important to get a firm grip of the basics first.
+Just make sure you don’t start using Sass before you have CSS mastered—it’s important to get a firm grip of the basics first.

 ### 45. Stack Overflow